MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 Using Scrapy for the first time can be overwhelming, so to learn more about it you can visit the official <a href="http://doc.scrapy.org/en/latest/intro/tutorial.html">tutorials</a>

 To build our scraper we'll create a spider inside the ```spiders``` folder.

+What the scraper basically does is the following:

+- It starts from a company url
+- It goes through each customer review and extracts a dictionary of data cotaining the following items

+    - comment: the text review
+    - rating: the number of stars (1 to 5)
+    - url_website: the company website on trustpilot
+    - company_name: the company being reviewed
+    - company_website: the website of the company being reviewed
+    - company_logo: the logo of the company being reviewed
+- It moves to the next page if any

 Here's the full script: